ppy/osu-wiki/wiki/Mapping_and_Modding_Timeline/en.md

     - The BAT (often called newBAT at this time) nominated beatmaps for rank.
     - The QAT ensured qualified beatmaps were sufficient quality.
 Beatmaps that did not meet quality standards were disqualified.
     - This essentially reversed the merging of the BAT and MAT last year.
-    - The split was implemented as part of a manual trial for [moddingv2](/wiki/Beatmap_Discussion) attempting to automate BAT promotion and retirement. <!-- https://osu.ppy.sh/home/news/2014-08-21-restructuring-of-the-bat -->
+    - The split was implemented as part of a manual trial for [modding v2](/wiki/Beatmap_Discussion) attempting to automate BAT promotion and retirement. <!-- https://osu.ppy.sh/home/news/2014-08-21-restructuring-of-the-bat -->
     - Despite attempts at framing disqualifications as a positive change for mapping quality, the community viewed them negatively.
 This was especially apparent in cases of controversial beatmaps like the [disqualification on *Halozy - Genryuu Kaiko*](https://osu.ppy.sh/community/forums/posts/3591479)

 ### October

 - **2014-10-15:** The [Beatmap Management subforum](https://osu.ppy.sh/community/forums/115) replaced Trello.
-    - Public accessibility to the BAT increased, which was the goal of moddingv2.
+    - Public accessibility to the BAT increased, which was the goal of modding v2.
     - Issues related to nominated/qualified beatmaps were posted here, along with any announcements related to mapping/modding systems. <!-- https://osu.ppy.sh/community/forums/topics/258489 -->

 ### November